ronaleid/IoT/README.md

 3. Open Node-Red website: http://localhost:1880/#flow/427bda2db7b524f0
 5. Enjoy!
   - Note: When using Node-Red, Arduino software MUST BE CLOSED.
 Make sure using right COM in Node-Red, this depends on where the wire is plugged in.

+## Update Log ♩¨̮(ง ˙˘˙ )ว♩¨̮
+### 1/7/25
+Added Flow Meter to separate interlink.
+Manually switched Flow Meter circuit by using shorting between TX and PRB method.
+Humidity sensor may be faulty.
+Green wire is not properly connected to [female connector](https://www.molex.com/en-us/products/part-detail/0022012057).

+### 1/2/25
+CO2 sensor was added to interlink.
+Code is not yet uploaded to Github.
+ORP sensor sensor is not calibrating properly 😞
+- I let it sit in the calibration solution for almost an hour and readings were consistently printing out with values around 950-990.
+The sensor is supposed to be consistently reading 240.1 when stabilized.

+### 12/27/24
+All sensors (DO, EC, and pH) were transferred to the AtlasScientific i1InterLink and switched from UART mode to I2C mode.
+The interlink only works in **i2c** mode

+I2C vs UART
+- I2C is best for connecting multiple devices over a shared bus and is ideal for short-range, low-speed communication in embedded systems.
+- UART is simpler and often used for one-to-one communication, such as debugging or linking microcontrollers to external modules.

+Since switching to i2c mode, numbers no long switch between sensors when readings are recorded and printed.

+Oxidation Reduction Potential (ORP) sensor was added to interlink.
+Code is not yet uploaded to GitHub.